dhiraj1308/visionaid/README.md

 Audio feedback for blind users
 Clear visual representation of Braille patterns Responsive design for all devices
-Empowering the blind community through digital learning — because accessibility should never be optional.
+Empowering the blind community through digital learning — because accessibility should not be optional.

 ## Team Members